mirage/mirage-flow-rawlink/README.md

-## mirage-flow-rawlink -- Expose rawlink interfoaces as MirageOS flows
+## mirage-flow-rawlink -- Expose rawlink interfaces as MirageOS flows

 Allow to use rawlink interfaces as MirageOS flows.